ContrastingSounds/simple_data_portal/README.md

     yarn start
     ```

     Great!
 Your extension is now running and serving the JavaScript at http://localhost:8080/bundle.js.
+NOTE: this is being served from memory, and you won't see the bundle.js file just by browsing the localhost:8080 file structure.
+Complete the rest of the instructions so that Looker loads the extension for you to see.

     > __Note well:__ The webpack development server also supports https.
 To use, add the parameter --https to the start command
     `"start": "webpack-dev-server --hot --disable-host-check --https"`